“We must rise to the challenge in 2020.”

 Perhaps the most unique opinion of the event came from Serefina Zotter, a freshman biology student and a dual citizen from Austria.
-Politics in Europe are quite different than the politics in America, so many of the things at the Democratic Caucus were very new to her.
+Politics in Europe are quite different than the politics in America, so many of the things at the Democratic Primary were very new to her.

 She expressed to the Tartan how it was hard to parse through the political rhetoric and understand the content, mostly because the speeches were trying to win her vote.
 She was also taken aback by the polarizing nature of American politics,

 “Although it wasn’t a big surprise that their main point was getting Trump out of the whitehouse” Zotter said.
 “I was shocked by how open they were about ‘this is the worst president ever’”

 She told the Tartan that in Austria, politics weren’t nearly as divisive.
 When it was all said and done however, Zotter took a lot away from the evening,

 “The event was very interesting in that I was able to see a lot of the Democratic candidates, especially those that I didn’t know about at all,” Zotter said.
 “It was also nice because I got to see them one after the other, so it was easy to compare and form an opinion.”

 At the end of the night, everyone agreed the New Hampshire Primary was quite an educational experience.

 After all of it was over, many Gordon students were able to reflect on the significance of the upcoming election through a Christian perspective.
 Arwen Struthers, for example, discussed that for her, faith is an essential component when deciding who to vote for.